electrode-io/fynpo/docusaurus/docs/getting-started/debugging.md

         └── package.json
 ```

 The file `Pkg_A/index.js` shows up in two locations but they are the same file because they are linked.
 Modifying one will change the other.

 **There is still a problem with this**: when you are debugging **Pkg_B**, if you need to trace through code in `Pkg_A/index.js`, your debugger will only see `Pkg_B/node_modules/Pkg_A/index.js`, not the one under `packages/Pkg_A/index.js`.

 _A rather inconvenient situation._

-Other monorepo solutions don't have this problem because they use symbolic links to link local packages, but that causes other problems like the ones listed in [yarn](https://classic.yarnpkg.com/en/docs/workspaces/#toc-limitations-caveats).
+Other monorepo workspace solutions may not have this problem because they use symbolic links to link local packages, but that causes other problems like the ones listed in [yarn](https://classic.yarnpkg.com/en/docs/workspaces/#toc-limitations-caveats).

 ## `fyn`'s Solution